MATCH

 Special Characters

 Depending on the use case, FULLTEXT matching may not always be compatible with match expressions involving special characters.
 This is because the default tokenizer for SingleStore’s FULLTEXT removes special characters from the search.
-The current list special characters are:
+The current list of special characters is:

 + - && || ! ( ) { } [ ] ^ " ~ * ? : \